Interview with Stephen Wagner Regarding Freshman Injury at Wabash College

 Wagner said these cases are different, but that he will be closely watching the Yost case to see whether the justices reach for broader liability issues than they have in the past.

 He says “A key fact in Yost is that Wabash was not just the college in that scenario, but also a landlord and a premises owner,” whereas at other universities, fraternity houses are independently owned and not a part of school property.
 Wagner said, “In some of these lawsuits against Wabash, there are allegations that there’s a pattern of allowing underage drinking and allowing these kinds of activities to occur in college-owned houses.”

-If you would like to read more information on the case, The Indiana Lawyer has the full article with further details and more statements from Stephen Wagner.
 We will continue to follow this story and bring you updates as they become available.